-Breakfast is one of the most important meals of the day to get right.
-A power breakfast will provide mental and physical energy for the day, and set the stage for fat burning.
-In fact, studies have shown that people who don’t eat breakfast actually gain more weight than people who do eat breakfast.
+A healthy breakfast is one of the most important meals of the day to get right.
+A power breakfast is the recipe for mental and physical energy all day, and set the stage for fat burning.
+In fact, studies have shown that people who don’t eat breakfast tend to gain more weight than people who do eat breakfast.

 Here are 3 “Power Breakfasts” for Energy and Weight Loss